What is an Applicant Tracking System?

 Applicant tracking systems are crucial components to recruitment automation.
 Learn how in our guide.

-Once all candidates have been interviewed and rated, typically the hiring manager looks at the results, discusses scores with other panelists if it was a panel interview, and decides who moves forward.
+Once all candidates have been interviewed and rated, the hiring manager typically reviews the results, discusses the scores with other panelists (if it was a panel interview), and decides who moves forward.

 Learn how to set up a structured interview process

-Interview scorecards can also improve interview compliance by making it easier for interviewers of all levels to follow best practices and harder to stray from the process (thanks to settings in the platform).
+Interview scorecard sheets can also improve interview compliance by making it easier for interviewers of all levels to follow best practices and harder to stray from the process (thanks to settings in the platform).

 What is interview compliance?